-We catalyze performance-based water management through technology, education, and policy advising.
+We drive performance-based water management through technology, education, and consulting.

 At Mammoth Water, we’re driven by stewardship, ensuring that our precious water resources are available to support the lives and livelihoods of our children, grandchildren, and generations to come.

 We build software that helps agricultural producers—the primary stewards of water—track, trade, and report water use efficiently.
-We further help water managers and corporations incentivize conservation, monitor program performance, and boost results.
+We further help water managers and corporations manage complex water data, monitor program performance, and boost results.

 Our team has decades of experience in agricultural water management.